medford-group/bdqm-vip/syllabus.md

 -   1: No substantial progress is made towards goals (D)

-Students will have an opportunity to **revise goals within 2 weeks of receiving the midterm assessment**.
-The letter grade is controlled by two factors: i) ability to plan research and set realistic targets and ii) ability to achieve goals and deliver on a plan.
+The letter grade will be determined by the sub-team leader, and is generally controlled by two factors: i) ability to plan research and set realistic targets and ii) ability to achieve goals and deliver on a plan.
+The best way to ensure success is constant dialogue and communication with your sub-team leader about what you think you can achieve, and any challenges you're facing.

-Goals and deliverables for the training team will be provided by instructors and are known to be achievable based on many prior years of experience.
+Goals and deliverables for the training team will be provided by instructors and are known to be achievable based on prior experience.

 #### Submission and review: